WD16

 The WD16 is a 16-bit microprocessor introduced by Western Digital in October 1976.
-It is based on the MCP-1600 chipset, which formed the basis of the DEC LSI-11 low-end minicomputer and the Pascal MicroEngine processor designed specifically to run the UCSD p-System efficiently.
-Each used different microcode.
+It is based on the MCP-1600 chipset, a general-purpose design that was also used to implement the DEC LSI-11 low-end minicomputer and the Pascal MicroEngine processor.
+The three systems differed primarily in their microcode, giving each system a unique instruction set architecture (ISA).

 The WD16 implements an extension of the PDP-11 instruction set architecture but is not machine code compatible with the PDP-11.
 The instruction set and microcoding were created by Dick Wilcox and Rich Notari.
 The WD16 is an example of orthogonal CISC architecture.
 Most two-operand instructions can operate memory-to-memory with any addressing mode and some instructions can result in up to ten memory accesses.

 The WD16 is implemented in five 40-pin DIP packages.
 Maximum clock speed is 3.3 MHz.
 Its interface to memory is via a 16-bit multiplexed data/address bus.

 The WD16 is best known for its use in Alpha Microsystems' AM-100 and AM-100/T processor boards.
 A prototype was demonstrated in 1977.
 As of 1981 there were at least 5,000 Alpha Micro computers based on the WD16.
 As late as 1982, WD16-based Alpha Micros were still being characterized as "supermicros."
 The WD16 was superseded by the Motorola 68000 in June 1982.